learn-co-curriculum/dsc-phase-3-project-v3/README.md

 # Phase 3 Project Description

-Another module down - you're over half way there!
+Congratulations!
+You've made it through another _intense_ module, and now you're ready to show off your newfound Machine Learning skills

-All that remains in Phase 3 is to put your newfound data science skills to use with a large project!
+All that remains in Phase 3 is to put your new skills to use with another large project.

 In this project description, we will cover:

-* Project Overview: the project goal, audience, and dataset
+* Project Overview
-* Deliverables: the specific items you are required to produce for this project
-* Grading: how your project will be scored
+* Deliverables
+* Grading
-* Getting Started: guidance for how to begin working
+* Getting Started

 ## Project Overview

-For this project, you will use multiple linear regression modeling to analyze house sales in a northwestern county.
+For this project, you will engage in the full data science process from start to finish, solving a **classification** problem using a **dataset of your choice**.

-### Business Problem
+### Business Problem and Data

-It is up to you to define a stakeholder and business problem appropriate to this dataset.
+It is up to you to define a stakeholder, a business problem, and you are also responsible for choosing a dataset.

-If you are struggling to define a stakeholder, we recommend you complete a project for a real estate agency that helps homeowners buy and/or sell homes.
-A business problem you could focus on for this stakeholder is the need to provide advice to homeowners about how home renovations might increase the estimated value of their homes, and by what amount.

-### The Data

-This project uses the King County House Sales dataset, which can be found in  `kc_house_data.csv` in the data folder in this assignment's GitHub repository.
-The description of the column names can be found in `column_names.md` in the same folder.
-As with most real world data sets, the column names are not perfectly described, so you'll have to do some research or use your best judgment if you have questions about what the data means.

-It is up to you to decide what data from this dataset to use and how to use it. **If you are feeling overwhelmed or behind**, we recommend you **ignore** some or all of the following features:

-* `date`
-* `view`
-* `sqft_above`
-* `sqft_basement`
-* `yr_renovated`
-* `address`
-* `lat`
-* `long`
+For complete details, see [Phase 3 Project - Choosing a Dataset](https://github.com/learn-co-curriculum/dsc-phase-3-choosing-a-dataset).

 ### Key Points

-* **Your goal in regression modeling is to yield findings to support relevant recommendations.
-Those findings should include a metric describing overall model performance as well as at least two regression model coefficients.** As you explore the data and refine your stakeholder and business problem definitions, make sure you are also thinking about how a linear regression model adds value to your analysis.
-"The assignment was to use linear regression" is not an acceptable answer!
-You can also use additional statistical techniques other than linear regression, so long as you clearly explain why you are using each technique.
+#### Classification

+Recall the distinction between *classification* and *regression* models:

+ * Classification is used when the target variable is a *category*
+ * Regression is used when the target variable is a *numeric value*

+(Categorical data may be represented in the data as numbers, e.g. 0 and 1, but they are not truly numeric values.
+If you're unsure, ask yourself "is a target value of 1 _one more than_ a target value of 0"; if it is one more, that is a regression target, if not, that is a classification target.)

+You will have additional opportunities to work on regression problems in later phases, but **for this project, you must be modeling a classification problem**.

+#### Findings and Recommendations

+In the previous two projects, the framing was primarily *descriptive* and *inferential*, meaning that you were trying to understand the distributions of variables and the relationship between them.
+For this project you can still use these techniques, but make sure you are also using a ***predictive*** approach.

+A predictive *finding* might include:

+* How well your model is able to predict the target
+* What features are most important to your model

+A predictive *recommendation* might include:

+* The contexts/situations where the predictions made by your model would and would not be useful for your stakeholder and business problem
+* Suggestions for how the business might modify certain input variables to achieve certain target results

+#### Iterative Approach to Modeling

-* **You should demonstrate an iterative approach to modeling.** This means that you must build multiple models.
+You should demonstrate an iterative approach to modeling.
+This means that you must build multiple models.
 Begin with a basic model, evaluate it, and then provide justification for and proceed to a new model.
 After you finish refining your models, you should provide 1-3 paragraphs in the notebook discussing your final model.

-* **Data visualization and analysis are still very important.** In Phase 2, your project stopped earlier in the CRISP-DM process.
-Now you are going a step further, to modeling.
-Data visualization and analysis will help you build better models and tell a better story to your stakeholders.
+With the additional techniques you have learned in Phase 3, be sure to explore:

+1. Model features and preprocessing approaches
+2. Different kinds of models (logistic regression, decision trees, etc.)
+3. Different model hyperparameters

+At minimum you must build two models:

+* A simple, interpretable baseline model (logistic regression or single decision tree)
+* A version of the simple model with tuned hyperparameters

+#### Classification Metrics

+**You must choose appropriate classification metrics and use them to evaluate your models.** Choosing the right classification metrics is a key data science skill, and should be informed by data exploration and the business problem itself.
+You must then use this metric to evaluate your model performance using both training and testing data.

 ## Deliverables